lcalisto/workshop-spatial-graphql/README.md

 ### Running the server as CLI

-Now that we have installed the CLI we can run is as following
+Now that we have installed the CLI we will run it as following

 ```shell
 postgraphile \